Sesame (Til) Seeds Health Benefits For Hair, In Pregnancy

 - To Increase Immunity

-In winter, eat 2 tsp sesame seeds every day for 1 to 2 months. or eat til laddoos daily.
+In winter, consume 2 tsp sesame seeds every day for 1 to 2 months. or eat til laddoos daily.
 Also, massage with sesame oil daily.
 It keeps one healthy.

 Sesame Seed Allergies